barichello/openQDA/README.md

 Web-based software to do qualitative analysis.
 So far, the software supports images and videos.

-This software was created to help me organize and analyse the data I collected for my Ph.D. research project.
+This software was created to help me organize and analyse the data I collected for my Ph.D. research project (http://www.barichello.coffee/about-my-research).
 In certain sense, this software is the first step towards an open alternative for NVivo.

-At this moment, the sofwtare lacks lots of basic features, such as the possibility of removing or editing images, attributes, codes and sections.
+At this moment, the software lacks some basic features.
 If you are looking for something ready to use, DO NOT use this software.
 I just shared as a way to find more people interested in a long term partnership to develop it.

 # How it works